Skip to main content

 4. Finally, save your changes

 🔒 Note: Template titles must be unique.
 If cloning an existing template, be sure to rename it before saving.
+Additionally, only Admin users can manage default template settings, ensuring proper access control.

 ✅ Best Practices for Effective Templates